 - B2B or B2C user profiling

-B2B users are intermediaries, system integrators or software platform developers.
+B2B users are intermediaries, system integrators, or software platform developers.
 They know the system from within and are concerned with technical aspects such as Operating System environments, hardware specifications, programming APIs, build tools, test automation.
-Especially when multiple products and platforms deployed as part of a composite solution.
+Especially when multiple products and platforms are deployed as part of a composite solution.

 B2C users are primarily laymen who just care about using the product as a black box.
 So product documentation must be from that perspective.

 Technical writing has always been an integral part of the product lifecycle.
-Before the digital revolution, technical documentation was the only way to reach out to the target user, at any lifecycle phase.
+Before the internet, technical documentation was the only way a company could communicate with a user at any point in the lifecycle phase.

-The diagram below illustrates various technical documents that product teams prepare for each phase.
+The following diagram below illustrates various technical documents that product teams prepare for each phase.

 5. Mastering the mode of communication

-Physical products come with accompanying document booklets.
-Software applications might include PDF documents for documentation on installation/usage/maintenance.
-The online software could have in-context web help, FAQs, pop-ups, embedded videos within themselves.
+Physical products come with document booklets.
+On-premise software applications might include PDF documents on installation, usage, or maintenance.
+SaaS products could have user documentation formats such as in-context web help, FAQs, pop-ups, embedded videos within themselves.

-New age IT solutions such as Augmented Reality are making their way into product tour, support and documentation.
-Google street view is an example of superimposing help information on the product itself.
+Newer technology trends such as AR are making their way into everyday product tours, support centers, and documentation.
+Google’s street view is an example of superimposing help information on the product itself.